atreyeem99/ORCA-keywords/README.md

 - `OR`: DLPNO-MP2 with tighter thresholds
 - `ScalLDAC 0.55` # must be equal to ScalGGAC
 - `PertCan_EThresh 1e-6` Energy threshold for special treatment of degenerate orbital pairs
+- `RespGammaOnDisk true` Whether to store the 3-index densities on disk.